mljs/global-spectral-deconvolution/README.md

 Preprocessing of the data involves the following parameters

 - `maxCriteria`: search either for maxima or minima.
 We will invert the data and the results if searching for a minima
+- `noiseLevel`: specifies the noise level.
+All the peaks bellow this value (or above in case of maxCriteria=false) are ignored.
+By default the noiseLevel will be set to the median + 3 x sd.
+This is a good value when not too many peaks are present in the spectrum.
 - `sgOptions`: Savitzky-Golay filter that is used to smooth the data for the calculation of the derivatives
 - `smoothY`: If this value is true the SG filter is not only applied during the calculation of the derivatives but also on the original data